digital-preservation/pronom-research-week/README.md

 # PRONOM Research Week

 After iPRES 2019, we looked at ways we as a community to contribute to digital preservation efforts.
 We decided to focus on addressing gaps in PRONOM by organising regular PRONOM Research Weeks.
-During the fortnight of 5-19 October, volunteers are encouraged to help with PRONOM’s research backlog.
+During the fortnight of 5-19 October 2020, volunteers are encouraged to help with PRONOM’s research backlog.
 You can enhance documentation, supply sample files, or create a signature, among other things.

 Additional resources to support research activities will follow.